giuliacolapinto/work_analysis/README.md

 ### Single-occupation analysis

 4.1.
 What are the most important skills for Statistical, finance and insurance clerks (ESCO level 4 code 4312)?
 Which skills changed the most between 2019 and 2023?
-(You may choose any other occupations as well.)

 ### Relevant skills